lokisanhitleson/lokisanhitleson/README.md

 ## 🚀 Featured Projects

-> **Note:** Below is a template for your top projects.
-Customize and add your actual GitHub repository links.

 ### Project 1: [CareNEO](https://github.com/yourprofile/careneо)
 **Healthcare platform connecting caretakers with loved ones**
 - React Native frontend with real-time updates